bunker-inspector/gourmet/README.md

 ## Gourmet
-A collection of high level functions for stream processing using channels to model laziness inspired by the Elixir standard standard library
+A collection of high level functions for stream processing using channels to model laziness

 #### A few examples